Configure Redis for default and page cache

 Parallel generation

-This option is disabled by default, and Adobe recommends disabling it until you have a large number of configurations or blocks.
+Starting with the Commerce 2.4.0 release, Adobe introduced the allow_parallel_generation option for users who want to eliminate waiting for locks.
+It is disabled by default, and Adobe recommends disabling it until you have excessive configurations and/or blocks.

 To enable parallel generation: